seshues/shlugins/README.md

   - takes ~3 attacks to start working when first toggled on, will not happen again even after toggling the plugin off unless you restart your client. might miss a tick on faster attack speeds for some reason.
 - whisperer
   - most likely has the same issue where it needs the first ~3 projectiles to appear before it starts working as intended
+- toa-extended
+  - likely to not work at all and breaks sideloading plugins without the original plugin present i'm confused asf

 #